The

 relationships.

-your first fibonacci spiral: First get some graph paper, with a pencil
+Making your first Fibonacci spiral: First, get some graph paper, and with a pencil,

-draw 2 parallel lines 13 sqaures long.
-One on top of the other, look at
+draw two parallel lines 13 squares long.
+One on top of the other; look at

-the picture below, the 2 lines are the top and bottom of the rectangle.
+the picture below; the two lines are the top and bottom of the rectangle.

-Next join the two lines' ends to make a rectangle.
-Ok, next you draw a
+Next, join the ends of the two lines to make a rectangle.
+Next, you draw a

 line at the eighth square to make a square 8 boxes long and eight boxes

 high.
-The box you just made is box 8 below.
-Next in the upper
+The box you just made is box eight below.
+Next, in the upper

-right hand corner draw another square 5 boxes long by 5 boxes high,
+right-hand corner, draw another square 5 boxes long by five boxes high,

-another square 3 boxes by 3 boxes where the number 3 box is below.
-Next
+another square, three boxes by three boxes, where the number 3 box is below.
+Next,

-you draw a square 2 boxes by 2 boxes like the one below.
-Next 2 by 2,
+you draw a square of 2 boxes by two boxes like the one below.
+Next two by 2,

 something like this.